gvwilson/thirdbit/_posts/2016/2016-06-21-in-that-dawn.md

 <p>
   Ravetz's article may also explain why so many people in open science are drawn to open source software.
-It isn't so that they can check each other's code&mdash;as far as I can tell, scientists still don't do that to any significant degree.
+It isn't so that they can check each other's code–as far as I can tell, scientists still don't do that to any significant degree.
 Instead, it's that when you're building something new, you can do something on a human scale that actually matters.
 As just one example,